Creamy Pea Salad

 MAKE IT:

-1. Prep the peas: Use a measuring cup to pour 2 cups of frozen peas in to a collander (strainer) and place it in the sink.
+1. Prep the peas: Use a measuring cup to pour 2 cups of frozen peas in a colander (strainer) and place it in the sink.
 Rinse with cold water until the ice is removed and they are thawed out but still cold.
 Use paper towels to gently pat dry the peas.
 You can put a clean kitchen towel on the counter and pour them out on it to further remove as much water from the peas as possible.

 2. Mix the dressing: In a mixing bowl, whisk together mayonnaise, sour cream, honey, and vinegar.